xybu/cs497-sandbox/archive/mproxy v0.1/README.md

 # Mechanism

 Each connection to the proxy is handled by two threads.
+Threads use semaphore to coordinate tasks.

 # Compilation